AnhellO/DAS_Sistemas/Ene-Jun-2020/barrera-gonzalez-emilio/2do Parcial/Practica 1/image.md

                > docker images

        - Run the image
+         Let's create and run container with the image.
            Open a terminal and enter the following line:
            - Linux:
                > $ sudo docker run -it -p 5000:5000 emiliobg1997/pokepy:1.0